 C (regular) corporations are subject to federal income tax rates ranging from 15% to 39%.
 Capital gains are taxed at the regular corporate rates.
 A personal-service corporation is taxed at a flat rate of 35%.
-The 2008 tax rates for small businesses are given in Figure 37.
+The 2009 tax rates for small businesses are presented in Figure 32.

-FIGURE 37 2008 Corporate Tax Rates for Small Busineses
+FIGURE 32 2009 Corporate Tax Rates for Small Busineses